fancidev/euler/README.md

 * The scale of a problem may be too small to deserve the effort of devising a complex but optimal solution.

 You may refer to Project Euler's online forum to look at how others tackle the problems.

+## Remarks

+I developed this repository during 2011 to 2012 and hosted it on [Google Code](https://code.google.com/archive/p/fun-math-problems/).
+I take the opportunity of migrating it to github to modernize some of the workflows.